finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     String transactionId = "transactionId_example"; // String | The unique id of the transaction to delete the property value from.
     String transactionPropertyKey = "transactionPropertyKey_example"; // String | The property key of the property value to delete from the transaction.
-This must be from the \"Trade\" domain and will have the format {domain}/{scope}/{code} e.g.              \"Trade/strategy/quantsignal\". try {
+This must be from the \"Transaction\" domain and will have the format {domain}/{scope}/{code} e.g.              \"Transaction/strategy/quantsignal\". try {
       DeletedEntityResponse result = apiInstance.deletePropertyFromTransaction(scope, code, transactionId, transactionPropertyKey);
       System.out.println(result);